This post may contain affiliate links.

-Well here we are.
-It is the middle of October already and I thought I would give you an update on my £100 grocery challenge.
+Well, here we are.
+It is the middle of the month already and I thought I would give you an update on my £100 grocery challenge.

 I should point out that I am in a fortunate position where I’m not doing this challenge because we can’t afford food.
 I think it is important for us to start working on meal planning, batch cooking and using the slow cooker more again and I figured that this is a fantastic way to give us the boost that we need for getting back in the kitchen.

 I have received a Gousto box this month, for free, with 2 meals in.
 This was a lovely treat but obviously, I wouldn’t have been able to buy this within my £100 grocery challenge or I would have had to cut back a little too much.
 I also had a number of items already in the freezer including meat, fish and a nice selection of vegetables from our allotment.

 I’m not saying that it is possible to feed your family for £100 every month, however, I think some months £100 is achievable as I know I’m often guilty of building up a stockpile of fresh items and frozen food that then needs using up.

 When visiting our local supermarket I’ve been sure to think about whether we really NEED something.
 I have made one or two purchases that weren’t strictly necessary and weren’t groceries, but I have included them within my total so far because I wouldn’t have bought them without visiting Sainsbury’s!

 So far I’ve spent £51.34.
 As we aren’t quite halfway through the money I’m not sure how we will do for the last 17 days.
 So far I’ve spent money on fresh fruit, salad, meat, fish, a little alcohol, nappies, cat food & treats, drinks and two deodorants.
 I think this is a respectable amount so far.
 I also purchased a pair of leggings, in the next size up, for Daisy.
 They were reduced to just £1.25 so were a great price and I would have needed them in a few weeks anyway.